cmbrose/cosmosdb-powershell/README.md

 Queries the DB, returns the HTTP response.
 The records will be within the `Documents` property of the result.

-Unfortunately, queries like aggregates, `TOP`, and `DISTINCT` are not supported - see the Cosmos DB docs [here](https://docs.microsoft.com/en-us/rest/api/cosmos-db/querying-cosmosdb-resources-using-the-rest-api#queries-that-cannot-be-served-by-gateway).
+This function is also used to perform aggregate queries (e.g. `count`, `TOP`, etc) - see examples below.

 #### Examples